industrial-edge/Performance-Analytics/docs/Installation.md

 ## Configure Data Service
-Steps are created for an asset as aspects in the data service and automatically transferred to Performance Insight.
+Steps are created for an asset as aspects in the data service.
+An asset represents the stations and for each asset the aspects represents the steps.
+Performance Insight will use this structure of assets and aspects in the Data Service.
 Open the web interface of your Edge Device and launch the Data Service app.

 ### Configure the adapter